 Some players, like Steve Vai, find that a thicker guitar pick offers more volume when they need it.
-While other players, like John Mayer, prefer them because they have a good balance of speed, volume, and tone.
+While other players, like John Mayer, prefer them.
+This is because they have a good balance of speed, volume, and tone.

 Kirk Hammett is also known to use a 0.88 mm medium pick.
-He likes the thickness because it gives him a good attack when he requires it, while still remaining sensitive to the strings.
+He likes the thickness because it gives him a good attack.
+Right when he requires it, while still remaining sensitive to the strings.